Get a Free Bag When You Sign Up Today

 How it’s Made

-Although the two essential ingredients are espresso and milk (such like a cappuccino or latte), there are a few variables that can be adjusted to create distinctly different beverages: temperature, texture, and ratio of coffee to milk.
+Although the two essential ingredients are espresso and milk (such as a cappuccino or latte), there are a few variables that can be adjusted to create distinctly different beverages: temperature, texture, and ratio of coffee to milk.

 The milk shouldn’t be steamed above 135 Fahrenheit, as sugars break down beyond this temperature.
 Whole milk is at its peak sweetness between 130 to 135 Fahrenheit, which allows the flat white to be pleasantly sweet without any added sugar.
+Having the proper coffee temperature is key to a quality beverage.

 Flavor Profile